Normal Stock vs. Broth vs. Bone Broth: Is There a Difference?

 You can use leftover bones from your meals to make bone broth or purchase them at your local butcher.
 Many health food stores also have bags of grass-fed bones for sale for less than $5.00.
 We recommend using bones from grass-fed meat whenever possible to avoid the growth hormones and antibiotics used to raise factory-farmed meat.

-As you can see, the nutritional value of a normal stock pales in comparison to a bone broth.
-While normal stock is ideal for cooking and flavoring dishes, bone broth doubles as a recipe flavor enhancer and a healing elixir.
+As you can see, the benefits of a normal stock pales in comparison to a bone broth.
+While normal stock is ideal for cooking and flavoring dishes, bone broth doubles as a recipe flavor enhancer and a nutrient-containing elixir.